 The art market is in constant change, but even in this ever-changing landscape, it’s possible to distinguish several relevant trends that are here to stay.
 Trends that will dominate the art market in the years to come.
 Stay tuned, because in this blog post, we’ll take a look at 4 exciting trends that we believe, will shape the future of art.

-1. The Repositioning of Female Artists
+The Repositioning if Female Artists

 Female artists have long been overlooked by the art market, but it seems that finally, their time has come.
 In the past few years, many art galleries and museums have organized shows focused on female artists.